After being eliminated from the city’s budget over a decade ago, Mayor Lisa Brown wants Spokane Arts back in the city

 “During the next several months we will be working together — representatives of the administration, Spokane Arts and the Arts Commission — to determine which portions of the existing Spokane Arts portfolio will come directly into the city office and how the partnership will work,” Brown says.

 Under Brown’s proposal, the new city-run department would exist under the Division of Community and Economic Development.
-The official name of the department remains to be determined, though Brown referred to it as the “Department of Arts and Culture” at the Wednesday morning press conference.
+The official name of the department remains to be determined, though Brown referred to it as the “Office of Arts and Culture” at the Wednesday morning press conference.

 “I actually think it’s a really smart move from an economic development perspective,” Brown says.
 “There are projects and initiatives that city government can either lead or help create funding for in partnership with arts organizations.”